Direct and indirect discrimination in housing

 Refusal to let to someone who claims benefits may amount to indirect discrimination if benefit claimants are more likely to have a protected characteristic.

 Where indirect discrimination is a 'proportionate means of achieving a legitimate aim', then it would not be unlawful.
-The government's briefing Can private landlords refuse to let to housing benefit claimants? looks at some of these issues.

 In a non-binding County Court case it was held that a letting agent's policy of rejecting applications from benefit claimants amounted to indirect discrimination.
 This was because disabled people in receipt of disability benefits were put at particular disadvantage of not being considered for private rental properties.
 The defendant did not seek to justify any indirect discrimination that had occurred.